Casa Blanca, El Salvador: Structures

-Casa Blanca has 15 structures, each with an archeological code generally starting C3 or C1.
-Of those, only six of the structures are within the archeological park.
-The most notable of which are structures 1 (C1-1) and 5 (C3-6).
+Casa Blanca comprises 15 structures, each identified by an archeological designation generally beginning with C1 or C3.
+Of these, only six are located within the archeological park.
+The most prominent are Structures 1 (C1-1) and 5 (C3-6).

-All the structures in the park and the structures C3-1, C3-2, and C102 (located to the south) are found inside of a large platform.
-This was constructed in the late Preclassic period, measures 2 meters in height, 240 meters North to South, and 220 meters East to West.
-It is made of roughly split stones which are not found together or glued but separated from each other; on its east side is located the access ramp, which has an inclination of 6 to 8 degrees, and is made of compacted ground surface and large stones.
+The structures within the park, together with Structures C3-1, C3-2, and C102 to the south, are situated on a large platform constructed during the Late Preclassic period.
+The platform measures 2 m in height, 240 m from north to south, and 220 m from east to west.
+It is constructed of roughly split stones laid separately rather than bonded or closely fitted together.
+An access ramp on the eastern side has an inclination of approximately 6 to 8 degrees, and consists of compacted earthen surface reinforced with large stones.

 Structures and findings of the archeological park

-This ruin is part of the Chalchuapa archaeological zone and displays influences from the Olmecs and from Teotihuacan.
-It is closely related to the ruins of Tazumal and San Andrés.
-The government purchased the park in 1977 and it was given the name of the coffee plantation upon which it was situated.
-There are many pyramids at Casa Blanca but only two have been partially restored.
-Casa Blanca is located in the department of Santa Ana.
-It has a site museum with exhibits that include Maya ceramics and other artifacts.
+The site forms part of the Chalchuapa archaeological zone and exhibits influences associated with the Olmec andTeotihuacan civilizations.
+It is closely linked within the archeological sites of Tazumal and San Andrés.
+The Salvadoran government acquired the site in 1977, and the archeological park was named after the coffee plantation that previously occupied the area.
+Casa Blanca contains numerous pyramidal structures, of which two have been partially restored.
+The site also includes a museum exhibiting Maya ceramics and other archeological artifacts.